An enumeration is a user-defined value type that consists of a set of named constants, known as enumeration members.

 To define an enumeration in C#, the enum

-keyword is used followed by the name of the enumeration and a block containing the enumeration members:
+keyword is used followed by the name of the enumeration and a block that contains the members of the enumeration:

 enum DaysOfTheWeek